asaromi/mern-chat/README.md

 Server Running at 3000
 DB is ready. [timestamp]
 ```
-- you can access the server via `http://localhost:3000` (the port 3000 is based on your `.env`)
+- you can access the server via `http://localhost:3000` (the port 3000 and host with default localhost is based on your `.env`)

 ### Setup Client
+- open the terminal and change directory to `client/` folder
 - copy .env.example to .env
 - fill all env variables
-- open the terminal and change directory to `client/` folder
 - execute `npm install` or `yarn install` to install all required npm packages
 - execute `npm run dev` or `yarn dev` to run client service in development mode
 - if success running the client service, you will see :